-Texas PTA has identified a set of competencies effective leaders demonstrate.
-Current and potential leaders can use these skills and abilities to help them improve their leadership and by Local or Council PTA nominating committees to recruit, nominate, and elect effective leaders.
-These competencies also drive our Full Circle Leadership Development program.
+Texas PTA has identified a set of competencies that effective leaders demonstrate.
+Current and potential leaders can use these skills and abilities to improve their leadership.
+Local or Council PTA nominating committees can use them to recruit, nominate, and elect effective leaders.
+The competencies also drive our Full Circle Leadership Development program.